Mmorgan-ML/Neuromodulatory-Control-Networks/README.md

 A primary advantage of NCNs is **Sample Efficiency**—the ability to learn more generalizable patterns from fewer tokens.
 We utilized a Sample Efficiency Index (SEI) dashboard to visualize convergence speed.

 **1. Grammar and Syntax (95% Convergence)**
 The model converged on grammatical structure very early in the training run.
-The Power Law fit (dashed blue line) indicates a steep learning curve, suggesting the modulation allowed the model to find optimal gradients for syntax faster than a static network.
+The Power Law fit (dashed blue line) indicates a steep learning curve, suggesting the modulation allowed the model to find optimal gradients for syntax quickly.
+However, according to the ongoing ablation study, the situation is more complex.
+While the Base Transformer learned faster in the initial phases (Steps 0–5000), likely due to the simplicity of its loss surface, the NCN model overtook it significantly around the 60% mark (Step ~9500).
+Despite having only 1.56% more parameters, the NCN model demonstrates a superior late-stage convergence trajectory, suggesting that the neuromodulatory components allow for finer granularity in loss minimization that a standard Transformer structure struggles to achieve.

 ![Grammar Analysis](assets/analysis_grammar_95.png)